-Internal Service Fund - The Internal Service Fund is used to account for the financing of goods or services provided by one department or agency to other departments or agencies of the City, or to other governments, on a cost-reimbursement basis.
-In the government-wide financial statements, the Equipment Fund is the City's only internal service fund and is included with the governmental activities and accounts for equipment usage activity used by various City departments.
+Internal Service Funds - The Internal Service Funds are used to account for the financing of goods or services provided by one department or agency to other departments or agencies of the City, or to other governments, on a cost-reimbursement basis.
+In the government-wide financial statements, the City has three internal service funds that are included with the governmental activities.
+The Equipment Fund accounts for equipment usage activity used by various City departments.
+The Retirement System and Employee Health Care Funds account for retiree pension and other postemployment benefit costs incurred by various City departments.